winstonbecker/scColonHuBMAP/README.md

 ## Initial Clustering of scATAC data

+Keep only the ATAC cells that we kept the corresponding RNA cells fror the multiome data.
+Then question is do we cluster everything together or do it seperately.
+If seperate then we can go ahead and do it, before we have the final list of multiome cells.

 ## Subclustering and annotation of scATAC data

 ## Can you identify more cell types in the colon with multimodaliy data?
+Others have reported that in specific cases multimodal date can enable the elucidation of additional cell states.
+Following our initial clustering and annotation of the data based ont eh single-ome data, we also attempted...

 ## Data integration
+CCA vs dictionary based method

 ## Regulatory TF analysis